 If you live somewhere without much rainfall and/or brutally cold winters, you need a humidifier.
+And if you have a newborn, you need a baby humidifier for their nursery.
+Why?
 Adding some moisture to the air in your home can have major health benefits, from preventing nosebleeds to alleviating dry skin.
 Indoor humidity levels above 43 percent can reduce static electricity, curtail allergens, and even reduce the chance of airborne viruses like the flu.

 And you don’t have to take our word for it.
 The Mayo Clinic agrees that humidifiers can have important health benefits, but it also cautions that poorly maintained humidifiers can do more harm than good.
 Ever opened one that hasn’t been regularly cleaned?
 It’s gross to look at and even grosser to breathe in.
 But with proper care, a great humidifier can help prevent chapped lips, moisten parched sinuses and even make a cold easier to bear.

 There are dozens upon dozens on the market, and as with other home appliances, you have to factor in the cost, the features you need, and how it’ll fit into your decor.
 In a nutshell, you want the model you choose to do its job without becoming an eyesore.
-Read on to find the perfect humidifier for your home.
+Read on to find the best humidifier for kids.

 With angles only slightly sharper than Alexander Skarsgård’s chin, the Stadler Form Oskar humidifier is the humidifier for interior decor buffs.
 This Swiss company is known for its appliances’ design as much as their function, and the Oskar is no exception.